-24. CHANGE ROOM POLICY
+23. CHANGE ROOM POLICY

-NLSA Change Room Protocol for match officials
+The NLSA adopted this Change Room Protocol for match officials in 2018.

 When teams of officials are assigned to matches, there usually is only a single changing room available for their use, meaning that both male and female officials; and adult and youth officials may be assigned to the same room.
 It is important that in such circumstances that arrangements are made so that individual privacy is respected, and that risky situations are avoided.